inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

 FILM 495.
-FIELD EXPERIENCE IN FILM AND ELECTRONIC MEDIA.
+FIELD EXPERIENCE IN FILM AND DIGITAL MEDIA.
 1-12 Credits.

 Pre-requisites: permission of the instructor, department chair and college dean.